Title

 Republic Act No. 7797 extends the school calendar to a maximum of 220 class days, including days suspended due to calamities, without additional pay for teachers on twelve-month contracts, and allows for the possibility of Saturday classes.

-Q&A (Republic Act No. 7797)
+Questions (Republic Act No. 7797)

 The school year shall start on the first Monday of June but not later than the last day of August.

-The DECS must submit copies of the implementing rules and guidelines to the Committees on Education, Arts, and Culture of both Houses of Congress within thirty (30) days after their promulgation.
+The DECS must submit to the Committees on Education, Arts and Culture of both Houses of Congress copies of the implementing rules and guidelines within thirty (30) days after their promulgation.

-This Act took effect upon its approval on August 25, 1994.
+It takes effect upon its approval (approved August 25, 1994).

 Analyze Cases Smarter, Faster